-The term kuna denoting Croatian currency originates from the Croatian word for a marten, whose pelts were historically used both as a form of tax-paying and as a trading commodity in the marketplaces of medieval Croatia (though not in Dalmatia).
+The term kuna denoting the former Croatian currency originated from the Croatian word for a marten, whose pelts were historically used both as a form of tax-paying and as a trading commodity in the marketplaces of medieval Croatia.
 The word lipa, denoting the smaller value coins equivalent to the cent, stands for the linden tree, a botanic species traditionally thought to have a special place in the ancient mythologies of the ancient Slavs.
-The same word also gives its name to the Croatian term for June – lipanj – a month when the linden tree blossoms.
-Lipas are of very low value, and many locals do not bother about them, particularly anything bellow 50 lipa.
+The same term is also at the root of the Croatian name for the month of June – lipanj: a month when the linden trees blossom.

-Kuna was introduced as a currency of Croatia in May 1994, as a replacement for the short-lived Croatian dinar introduced following the declaration of Croatian independence from Yugoslavia in December 1991.
+Kuna itself was only introduced as a currency of Croatia in May 1994, as a replacement for the short-lived Croatian dinar introduced following the declaration of Croatian independence from Yugoslavia in December 1991.

-The Croatian currency is currently available in the form of bank notes and in coins.
-The banknotes are printed in denominations of 10, 20, 50, 100, 200, 500 and 1000 kuna.
-The obverses of the banknotes are designed to depict portraits of historically important individuals, mostly politicians and a few writers, while the reverses feature architectural landmarks and historical artefacts of Croatia’s largest cities.
-The city of Split is featured on the 500 kuna banknote where the portrait of the renaissance writer and thinker Marko Marulić (Marcus Marulus Spalatensis), whose statute stands on the Fruit Square (Voćni trg), is depicted on the obverse, while the reverse contains a rendering of the Diocletian’s palace paired together with the eleventh-century motif of the so-called Croatian ruler from the Baptistery of St John.
+Croatian kunas were available in the form of bank notes and in coins.
+The banknotes were printed in denominations of 10, 20, 50, 100, 200, 500 and 1000 kunas respectively.
+The obverses of the banknotes were designed to depict portraits of historically important individuals, mostly politicians and a few writers, while the reverses feature architectural landmarks and historical artifacts associated with some of the Croatia’s largest cities.
+The city of Split was featured on the 500 kuna banknote that was adorned with the portrait of the Split-born renaissance writer and thinker Marko Marulić (Marcus Marulus Spalatensis), whose statute still stands on the Fruit Square (Voćni trg), on the obverse, with the reverse featuring a rendering of the Diocletian’s palace paired together with the eleventh-century motif of the so-called Croatian ruler from the Baptistery of St John.

-The circulating coins can usually be found in the denominations of 1, 2, and 5 kuna; and 5, 10, 20 and 50 lipa.
+The coins that were in circulation held the denominations of 1, 2, and 5 kunas; and 5, 10, 20 and 50 lipas.
 Though coins denoting 1 and 2 lipa, and 25 kuna also exist, they are very rarely found in the day-to-day circulation, with the latter being a collector’s item commemorating various historically important anniversaries and events.

 Debit and credit cards